teckcamp/teckcamp.github.io/privacy.md

 **<a id="SlackRules"></a>14.
 Slack Workspace Rules**

 We have a [Code of Conduct](https://meetup-mates.com/code-of-conduct/), please follow it.

-Meetup Mates is aimed to making the Meetup experience enjoyable for everyone.
-If you notice that the Code of Conduct is violated, please email Margo Gantner or Dominique Top at [meetupmatesldn@gmail.com](mailto:meetupmatesldn@gmail.com?Subject= Meetup Mates Privacy Policy) so we can action it.
+Meetup Mates aim is to make the Meetup experience enjoyable for everyone.
+If you notice that the Code of Conduct being violated, please email Margo Gantner or Dominique Top at <a href="meetupmatesldn@gmail.com?Subject= Meetup Mates Code of Conduct Violation">meetupmatesldn@gmail.com</a> so we can action it.

 For your profile, please use your full name and a photo of yourself.
 Meetup Mates goal is to meet people - It would be useful to know what you look like.

 **Disclaimer:**

 We want Meetup Mates to thrive as a community!
 In order to achieve this, we will remove you from the platform if you’ve been inactive for more than a month.
 After this, you’re more than welcome to register again if you’re ready to participate.

-If you’re going away for a longer period in time or if there’s another reason for your absence, please drop @Margo Gantner or @DevOps Dom a DM on Slack and we’ll make a note of it.
+If you’re going away for a longer period in time or if there’s another reason for your absence, please drop Margo Gantner or Dominique Top a DM on Slack and we’ll make a note of it.

-**Do’s and Don'ts**
+**Do’s and Don'ts:**

 Please Do:
 - Get to know each other!